goodfornothing/goodfornothing/README.md

 You can check your `bookmark` URLs for life by running `rake bookmarks:ping` daily.
 Every time a bookmark fails to respond it'll be given a strike, two strikes and it'll be automatically unpublished.
 A strike is deducted for every active response.

-#### Facebook Events

-Gigs can be published to Facebook as 'Events'.

 ## Datum factories

 #### Wordpress

-You can import posts from standard Wordpress eXtended RSS formatted files to the Conversation::Posts and Conversation::Category models using the following rake task:
+You can import posts from standard Wordpress eXtended RSS formatted files to the Posts and Warbles or Tags models using the following rake task:

     rake migrate:wordpress filename